Options

 The array option accepts multiple (zero or more) parameters.
 Its value is an array whose elements can be either the result of the parsing callback, one of the parameter choices, one of the parameter mapping values or the parameters themselves (by default).

-as first parameter, which is a single option parameter, and should likewise return the value of a single array element.
-The resulting array may be normalized according to value constraints.
+The callback receives a single option parameter as its first parameter, and should likewise return the parsed value of a single array element.
+The resulting array may be subject to value constraints.

 Parameter separator